Code-Institute-Submissions/Milestone-Project-One-7/README.md

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The live site updates automatically each time there is a new push to the repository.
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits